Logan-Toms/SDEV300-Lab2/README.md

 # SDEV300-Lab2

 ## Overview
 This repository contains Python scripts developed as part of my college coursework.
 The project demonstrates my proficiency in Python and my ability to perform various tasks, including generating secure passwords, calculating percentages, determining days between dates, using the Law of Cosines, and calculating volumes.
-This coursework is part of my [Course Name] class at the University of Maryland Global Campus.
+This coursework is part of my Building Secure Python Applications (SDEV 300) class at the University of Maryland Global Campus.

 ## Table of Contents
 1. [Project Purpose](#project-purpose)